Tangziqi345/hierarchical-chinese-web-token-tree-sample/schema.md

 # Schema

-The main data file is `data/open_release_collections.jsonl`.
+The main data file is `open_release_collections.jsonl`.
 Each line is one JSON object representing a sampled reverse-substring tree collection.

 ## Top-Level Fields